bsobocki/C-_STL_Algorithms_DataStructures/sorting/README.md

 std::stable_sort(vec.begin(), vec.end(), std::less<>());
 ```

 # Sorting in different ways
+You can sort not only ascending or descending!
 Depending on the functions to compare you can sort an array in different ways.
 ## You can use this functions if you want to have an array sorted by:
 ### parity of elements